 Communal areas None.
-Cavagaa and naggaanant authoritations Garages and permanent outbuildings Visually inspected.
-There is an integral single garage.
-Internally the walls and ceiling are plasterboard lined and the floor is of solid concrete.
-There is a metal up and over garage door.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
 There are areas of garden ground to the front and rear.
-The front garden is open and comprises a mono block driveway and paths, border with shrubs and chipped areas.
-The rear garden is enclosed by timber fences and comprises a concrete paved area behind the house, chipped area, grass and some shrubs.
+The front garden is open at the front with a timber fence along the west boundary and comprises a mono-block driveway and chipped area.
+The rear garden is enclosed by timber fences and is mainly concrete paved with some chipped areas, an area of timber decking and some borders with shrubs.
 Ceilings Visually inspected from floor level.
-3 Ceilings are lined with plasterboard.
+Ceilings are lined with plasterboard.
+There is some plasterboard coving.
+There are some textured plaster finishes.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls and partitions are lined with plasterboard.
 There are some tiled finishes in sanitary areas.
-There is wet wall panelling in areas.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber.
-There was no access available to the sub floor area.
+There is some timber panelling in the kitchen.
+Floors including sub floors Ground flooring is of solid concrete and first floor of suspended timber.
+There is no sub-floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery finishes are of timber.
-Interior doors are of timber framed and panelled/glazed timber framed.
-There are double glazed UPVC French doors leading from the living/dining room into the conservatory.
+Interior doors are timber framed and panelled/glazed timber framed.
+There is a timber tread and riser staircase with timber stair rail leading from the ground floor hallway to the first floor landing.
+The kitchen consists of fitted and wall mounted units.
+1

-Internal joinery and kitchen fittings There are steps leading down from the dining area to the living room.
-The kitchen consists of fitted floor and wall mounted units.
-There is also an undersink unit and section of worktop in the utility room.
-Chimney breasts and fireplaces None.
+Oldinor and Small Small and Chimney breasts and fireplaces None.
 Internal decorations Visually inspected.
-Internal decorations comprise painted, papered and natural wood/stained finishes.
+Internal decorations comprise papered, painted and natural wood/varnished finishes.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the meter and consumer unit in the wardrobe of the master bedroom.
+Mains supply.
+The meter was not seen but is assumed to be in an outside box.
+The consumer unit is wall mounted in the ground floor hall in the area under the stairs.
 Visible wiring is run in PVC coated cabling with 13 amp power outlets.
+There are photovoltaic panels fitted to the front roof pitch, it is assumed these are connected to the electric meter.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply, the meter is in an outside box to the east gable wall.
+Mains supply.
+The meter is in an outside box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Sanitary fittings are of white, low level design.
-The bathroom is furnished with panelled bath with shower attachment over, we and wash hand basin.
-The en suite is furnished with shower cabinet with mixer shower, we and wash hand basin.
+The ground floor shower room is furnished with tiled shower cabinet with electric shower, WC and wash hand basin.
+The first floor bathroom is furnished with panelled bath with shower attachment and also an electric shower over, WC and wash hand basin.
 All visible pipework is formed in copper and PVC materials.
-There is a one and a half bowl stainless steel sink unit in the kitchen and standard stainless steel sink unit in the utility room.
+There is an acrylic sink unit in the kitchen.
+San dorjing on it distriction